j-i-l/FlowVis/examples/simple_example/README.rst

     python simple_example.py

-This will create a folder `plots` containing 4 different visualizations.
+This will create a folder 'plots' containing 4 different visualizations.

 config.json